 Early stabilization of both femoral and tibia fractures and early mobilization of the patient is done to facilitate better care and quicker recovery.

-The nailing could be done in antegrade manner or femoral nail could be done retrogradely and tibia antegradely, utilizing the same incision on the knee.
+The nailing could be done in an antegrade manner or femoral nail could be done retrogradely and tibia antegradely, utilizing the same incision on the knee.

 In the metaphyseal region of the tibia and/or femur with or without intra-articular extension, stabilization can be achieved by using locking plates.
-Plate fixation offers anatomic reduction of the articular surface and allows early mobilization and better functional outcome.
+Plate fixation offers an anatomic reduction of the articular surface and allows early mobilization and better functional outcome.

-Early diagnosis of ligamentous injuries is essential to facilitate appropriate rehabilitation..
+Early diagnosis of ligamentous injuries is essential to facilitate appropriate rehabilitation.

 Surgery in Children